higorcazuza81/higorcazuza81/README.md

 ---

 ## 🚀 Core Skills
-- **Data Engineering & Architecture**: Expertise em construção e otimização de pipelines de dados e plataformas escaláveis, utilizando boas práticas de engenharia de dados e arquitetura de sistemas.
-- **Cloud Infrastructure**: Proficiência em soluções de nuvem com AWS e Azure para criar ambientes robustos e escaláveis para grandes volumes de dados.
+- **Data Engineering & Architecture**: Expertise in building and optimizing data pipelines and scalable platforms, utilizing best practices in data engineering and system architecture.
+- **Cloud Infrastructure**: Proficient in cloud solutions with AWS and Azure to create robust and scalable environments for large data volumes.
-- **Data Pipelines**: Construção e manutenção de pipelines de dados eficientes usando Apache Spark, Python e SQL para integrar, transformar e otimizar dados.
+- **Data Pipelines**: Building and maintaining efficient data pipelines using Apache Spark, Python, and SQL to integrate, transform, and optimize data.
-- **Big Data**: Implementação de soluções para processar e analisar grandes volumes de dados, aproveitando tecnologias de Big Data, como Apache Spark e bancos de dados NoSQL (MongoDB, PostgreSQL).
+- **Big Data**: Implementing solutions to process and analyze large data volumes using Big Data technologies like Apache Spark and NoSQL databases (MongoDB, PostgreSQL).
-- **ETL (Extract, Transform, Load)**: Desenvolvimento de processos ETL automatizados para garantir que dados brutos sejam transformados e integrados de forma eficiente em sistemas analíticos.
-- **SQL & NoSQL Databases**: Expertise em SQL (PostgreSQL, MySQL) e NoSQL (MongoDB) para manipulação e análise de dados em diversos contextos.
+- **SQL & NoSQL Databases**: Expertise in SQL (PostgreSQL, MySQL) and NoSQL (MongoDB) for data manipulation and analysis across different contexts.
-- **Programming & Scripting**: Domínio de Python para o desenvolvimento de soluções escaláveis e eficientes para processamento de dados e automação de tarefas.
+- **Programming & Scripting**: Mastery of Python for developing scalable and efficient solutions for data processing and task automation.

 <br><br>